Consensys/doctools.template-site/docs/contribute/fix-circleci-errors.md

+---
+description: How to fix CircleCI errors
+---

 # Fix CircleCI errors

 ConsenSys documentation uses [CircleCI](https://circleci.com/) to verify links, Markdown syntax, writing style, and more on all documentation changes.